sandarm-1/vco/Pre-Layout/Initial_design_investigation.md

 **Notes / Further work:**
 * These are pre-layout numbers.
 Will come down with post-layout extraction.
-* This frequency is achieved with a load on the output of the VCO that represents a divide-by-two circuit that would be present as part of the feedback in a PLL system.
+* This frequency is achieved with a load on the output of the VCO that represents a divide-by-two circuit that would be present as part of the feedback in a PLL system as well as clock buffers that would buffer the clock downstream.
 * In current design, oscillator needs Vctrl higher than 0.8V to oscillate.
 Limiting factor here is vco core internal node voltage swing too low when delay cells are current starved.